aosabook/500lines/cluster/CHAPTER.rst

 Catching Up
 -----------

-In "pure" MultiPaxos, nodes which fail to receive messages can be many slots behind the rest of the cluster.
+In "pure" Multi-Paxos, nodes which fail to receive messages can be many slots behind the rest of the cluster.
 As long as the state of the distributed state machine is never accessed except via state machine transitions, this design is functional.
 To read from the state, the client requests a state-machine transition that does not actually alter the state, but which returns the desired value.
 This transition is executed cluster-wide, ensuring that it returns the same value everywhere, based on the state at the slot in which it is proposed.